sergeicu/e2/research-computing.md

 - its location on CRL filesystem is `/fileserver/Rad-Warfield-e2/`
 - its location on e2 filesystem is `/lab-share/Rad-Warfield-e2/`
 - IMPORTANT 1: you must write to 'research-computing@childrens.harvard.edu' to request `read/write/execute` permissions on /lab-share/Rad-Warfield-e2 folder on e2 cluster (you must specify that you are part of Simon's research group)
-- IMPORTANT2: this location is ONLY accessible via the following machines on CRL: boreas, auster, io, ganymede
+- IMPORTANT 2: this location is ONLY accessible via the following machines on CRL: boreas, auster, io, ganymede
 - therefore you must `ssh boreas` before you will be able to see this location
 - if you want to access this location from your _own_ CRL machine, you will need to spend at least a few days in back-forth emails with research computing to set it up